 The Rock: Shadow objects of made asphalt.
 They are the dark crumbling inside of containers whose shape they hold

-A popular bathing spot in the city, with sandy beach, a jetty and a children's play area, its location against the city walls keeps it well protected from the wind.
-Expect a lot of other people joining you at this spot if the weather is good.
+A popular bathing spot in the city, with a sandy beach, a jetty and a children's play area, its location against the city walls keeps it well protected from the wind.
+Expect a lot of other people to join you at this spot if the weather is good.

 The Tjärhovet lookout spot is easy to miss.
 Just past a cafe and inside an industrial area, a small wooden building with benches and a roof sits on the water's edge.
 The hut gives keen birdwatchers a sheltered place to gaze out over the water and take in the hundreds of birds in the air, land and water nearby.

-In use from the 13th century, when the Church was destroyed and later rebuilt in Kvarnholmen, the cemetery remained in place and services are even now occasionally held in its grounds.
+In use from the 13th century, when the Church was destroyed and rebuilt in Kvarnholmen, the cemetery remained in place and services are occasionally held on its grounds.
 It was still in use as a cemetery until the 19th century.